appveyor/website/NJekyll/site/docs/packaging-artifacts.md

 See [appveyor.yml refence](/docs/appveyor-yml) for more details.

+## Packaging multiple files in different locations into a single archive

+To create a single "zip" artifact with multiple files from different locations you can use `7z` in "after build" script which is already available in `PATH`:

+    7z a myapp.zip %APPVEYOR_BUILD_FOLDER%\path\to\bin\*.dll

+Specifying absolute path here is required to remove paths from archive.
+However, if you need to preserve paths in archive use relative paths, like:

+    7z a myapp.zip path\to\bin\*.dll

+Finally, have only "myapp.zip" pushed to artifacts.

+    artifacts:
+      - path: myapp.zip
+        name: MyApp

 ## Pushing artifacts from scripts

 You can use the following command-line to push file to build artifacts: